Octonionic Magical Supergravity, Niemeier Lattices, and Exceptional and Hilbert Modular Forms: Modular Forms of Spectrum Generating Symmetry and Quantum Degeneracies of Charge States of BPS Black Holes of the Octonionic Magical Supergravity

-The rank 2 elements can be brought to the form or to the form under the action of $E_{6(-26)}$ \cite{Ferrara:1997uz,Ferrara:2006xx} as explained previously.
-For $\lambda >0$, $S_{ij}$ lie in the exceptional cone and describe BPS black holes\footnote{In this paper we will restrict ourselves to BPS black holes.}.
+For $\lambda >0$, $S_{ij}$ lie in the exceptional cone and describe 1/2 BPS black holes\footnote{In this paper we will restrict ourselves to BPS black holes.}.
 Their orbits $S_{ij}$ are given by the coset space

+Over the integral octonions $\mathcal{R}$ rank two elements $S_{ij}$ of the exceptional Jordan algebra in the exceptional cone can be written as a linear combination of two mutually orthogonal rank one elements \eq S_{ij} = S_i + S_j \en with positive trace forms $T_E(S_i)$ and $T_E(S_j)$.
+Then